KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\rbac\__init__.py:43`

 **Description**:
-The `check_access` method is designed to determine whether a specific action is permitted on a given resource within the EeazyCRM system, likely as part of a role-based access control (RBAC) mechanism.
-It utilizes the `is_allowed` function to verify permissions.
+The `check_access` method is used to verify if a certain action is permitted on a specific resource.
+It is likely called by various parts of the EeazyCRM system whenever an action needs to be performed on a resource to ensure proper access control.

 ---